lunchbag/hugo-blog/content/posts/feb-weekly-1.md

 This was kind of an awful mental round-trip I took but I think it was necessary.
 It was also a good exercise in turning around the feeling of guilt and being honest with my shortcomings.
 I've since sent a reply to everyone who took the time to apply for my listing explaining the above.

-Sometimes I have all the initiative in the world and I deliver beyond my own expectations At other times, I succumb pretty badly to decision paralysis or I get lost in my own thoughts and I am left feeling like, _crap, I have no idea what I'm doing_.
+Sometimes I have all the initiative in the world and I deliver beyond my own expectations.
+At other times, I succumb pretty badly to decision paralysis or I get lost in my own thoughts and I am left feeling like, _crap, I have no idea what I'm doing_.

 # What went well